-As a marketing agency, we believe there’s no better way to understand SEO, particularly technical SEO and content marketing, than by tracking real-world data.
-Far too often, industry advice jumps from A to B or makes assumptions without providing evidence.
-In this article, we clear the air and walk you through our own SEO experience:
+As a marketing agency, we believe there’s no better way to understand SEO than by showing real-world data.
+In this article, we clear the air around SEO and walk you through our own SEO experience:

-For years, they maintained good on-page content but did nothing else: no link building, no SEO maintenance, or no technical audits.
-This situation is common among small businesses, where they launch their site, see a brief bump in traffic, then flatline.
+For years, our client maintained strong on-page content but did nothing else: no link building, SEO maintenance, or technical audits.
+This situation is common among small businesses, where after launching their site, they see a brief bump in traffic, only to flatline later.

-When that happens, your digital reach becomes limited to branded searches.
+If you find yourself doing the same, your digital reach becomes limited to branded searches.
 Everything else, such as non-branded keywords, long-tail queries, and competitive topics, falls off the map.
-In our example, impressions didn’t grow, and Google stopped rewarding the site with visibility.

 Key takeaways: Search engines deprioritize inactive websites.
 Your reach and traffic will stagnate if you’re not actively working on SEO.